 05. SQUARE-Urban Legends: A floating menu without needing to scroll back to the top

 The products of this online sflotore stand out with their beautifully illustrated patterns, screen-printed by hand.
 The website’s bright and colorful design, paired with vector shapes and patterns complement the brand’s creative logo.

 SQUARE-Urban Legends’ website menu stays fixed on the webpage, acting as a floating menu.
 There’s also a “Shop now.” button placed strategically in the middle of the homepage which leads visitors back to the website’s product page.

 06. Ruby Love: A dropdown menu for an eCommerce site

 While specializing in period protection apparel, Ruby Love is a business that offers a plethora of essential items, from underwear to sleepwear and swimsuits.
 As a result, Ruby Love’s eCommerce website requires a system that organizes and categorizes its many different items.
 Thus, the site’s on is a perfect fit because it populates a dropdown menu for each option.

 07. Doris Liou: An illustrated menu with surprise animations

 This illustration portfolio is filled with hand-made drawings by California-based artist Doris Liou, making its illustrated header menu feel right at home.
 The menu icons are drawn in pencil, with a small newspaper for the “Illustration” page and a flower for “Social Media.”

 When the menu icons are hovered over, colorful animated gifs sneak in and bring them to life.
-And as we hover over the illustrator’s name, we encounter a cheerful little character that’s floating around.
+Thanks to another hover effect over the illustrator’s name, we encounter a cheerful little character that’s floating around.
 That same friendly face also stars in the site’s favicon, tying it all together and adding to the portfolio’s branding and visibility.